ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 [@MacKenzie-Graham:2004aa,@Mackenzie-Graham:2007aa] for inferring spatial relationships between structures, cells, and genetics.
 This has motivated the development of detailed structural image atlases of the mouse brain.
-Notable examples include the Allen Brain Atlas and Coordinate Frameworks (AllenCCFv3) [@Dong:2008aa,@Wang:2020aa], the Waxholm Space [@Johnson:2010aa], and more recently, the Developmental Common Coordinate Framework (DevCCF) [@Kronman:2023aa].
+Notable examples include the Allen Brain Atlas and Common Coordinate Frameworks (AllenCCFv3) [@Dong:2008aa,@Wang:2020aa], the Waxholm Space [@Johnson:2010aa], and more recently, the Developmental Common Coordinate Framework (DevCCF) [@Kronman:2023aa].
 Despite the significance of these contributions, challenges